 Peel four Russet potatoes.
 Slice in disks and then cut down in strips.
-These are cut a little thicker than the sweet potatoes because they cook quicker than sweet potatoes.
+These are cut a little thicker than the sweet potatoes because they cook more quickly than sweet potatoes.
 Spread white potatoes over top of sweet potatoes.

-Add diced onion and leeks.
+Add diced onion, leeks and garlic.
 If you leave out the leeks you will really shortchange the amazing flavors of this recipe.

 Add ham sliced in thin strips.
 I used up about 1 1/2 pounds of ham.
 If you’re family likes more, then add more.